anhem/docker-volume-backup/README.md

 Backup docker volumes with busybox.

-This script detects all existing docker volumes and runs busybox to attach to the volume to create backup tar files.
+This script detects all existing docker volumes and runs a busybox container to attach to the volume to create backup tar files.

 ## Backup

-`./docker_volume_backup.sh <containers to skip> <backup directory>`
+`./docker_volume_backup.sh <backup directory> [<skip containers>]`

 Here is an example where we want to skip volumes from the docker containers named mariadb and mongodb:
 ```
-./docker_volume_backup.sh mariadb mongodb /home/user/backup/
+./docker_volume_backup.sh /home/user/backup/ mariadb mongodb
 ```

 ## Restore